Muslims vanish as Buddhist attacks approach Myanmar's biggest city

 Across the street, Hla Tan, a 67-year-old Buddhist, shares the fear.
 "We have lived peacefully for years.
 Nothing can happen between us unless outsiders come.
 But if they come, I know we can't stop them," he said.

-North of Sit Kwin, the farming town of Minhla endured about three hours of violence on both Wednesday and Thursday.
+North of Sit Kwin is the farming town of Minhla, which endured about three hours of violence on both Wednesday and Thursday.

 "VERY NERVOUS"